atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/at_hello_world.md

 weight: 1
 date: 2017-01-05
 description: >
   Not sure where to start?
-Take a look at our at_hello_world app to see how some of the common verbs and methods of the @protocol are applied and implemented!
+Take a look at our at_hello_world app to see how some of the common verbs and methods of the @protocol are applied and implemented.
 ---

 If you have gone through the steps of setting up the virtual environment and wish to learn how to implement a few common verbs and methods of the @platform, we highly recommend walking through the at_hello_world application.